• EnglishEspañol日本語한국어Português

 You must use title case for our trademarked names including our company name plus our product/platform name and a few capability and integration names.

 This table is kept up to date and is the source of truth for capitalization.
 Most capability and feature names are lowercase because New Relic is one platform.
-However, some terms and capabilities are capitalized for trademark or pricing reasons.
+However, some terms and capabilities are capitalized for trademark or pricing reasons (for example, it's a separate SKU).
 Note that the use of "capability" here is different than our use of that word in the user management space.

 Name